Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-Clean, low-maintenance landscaping is an attractive characteristic of a rental home.
-Numerous renters desire a nice yard that is relatively easy to take care of.
-Upgrading your rental property’s landscaping with numerous amazing plants and trees or creating elegant flower beds alongside a spacious, lush lawn area can be seen as a valuable investment.
-After all, curb appeal plays a big role in the perceived value of a rental home
+Clean, low-maintenance landscaping is a valued feature for a rental home.
+Most tenants desire a neat, low-effort yard that’s simple to maintain.
+Upgrading your rental property’s landscaping with abundant plants and trees or designing intricate flower beds next to a large, lush lawn may appear as a valuable addition.
+After all, curb appeal significantly shapes the perceived value of a rental home.

-However, excessively investing and constructing a high-maintenance yard wastes money as it doesn’t greatly contribute to the property value or the renter’s satisfaction.
-Moreover, although your renter might initially be lured into the stunning landscaping, they might soon discover it is too much of a burden and neglect your property or choose to relocate.
-When it comes to landscaping a rental property, keeping things simple is the best.
+Yet, a high-maintenance yard squanders funds since it doesn’t add much to the property value or improve renter’s satisfaction.
+Although tenants might initially be captivated by beautiful landscaping, they could soon find it too demanding and neglect your property or choose to move out.
+When landscaping a rental property, simple is better.

-Wood flooring is popular among homeowners because of its natural look and inviting feel.
-However, it requires a lot of upkeep and is vulnerable to damage from water leaks or unforeseen misfortunes.
-Moreover, you need to assess whether renters will adequately care for a hardwood floor.
+Wood flooring is cherished by homeowners for its natural style and warmth.
+However, it demands extensive upkeep and is susceptible to damage from water leaks or other accidents.
+Property owners must also assess whether tenants will adequately care for a hardwood floor.

-Considering all these components, it’s significant to keep in mind that while wood flooring may be an enticing upgrade for residents, most renters are content with a low-maintenance alternative that looks like wood.
-It’s important to remember that natural hardwood is one of the more expensive upgrades, which indicates you may not recover the installation cost, even if you opt to increase the rent.
+Given these challenges, it’s notable that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option.
+Natural Hardwood is one of the more expensive upgrades, so you may not recover the installation cost, even if you raise the rent to cover expenses.

-In today’s rental market, property managers and landlords may think about integrating advanced technology such as smart thermostats, keyless entry systems, and energy-saving appliances to attract tenants and remain competitive.
+In today’s rental market, property managers and landlords may feel urged to incorporate advanced technology such as smart thermostats, keyless entry systems, and energy-efficient appliances to attract tenants and remain competitive.

 Keen on maximizing your investment property returns in Clarksville and the neighboring area?
 Think about engaging with Real Property Management Renowned!
 Our team is available to help you reach your targets.
 Feel free to contact us at 410-442-6589 or send us a message online.